 Portability

-With its dimensions of L38 x W35 x H40.4 in, the conventional, open frame design of the Westinghouse WGen20000 offers stability and allows the generator to be raised above ground level.
+Measuring L38 x W35 x H40.4 in, the Westinghouse WGen20000 showcases a classic open frame layout, offering stability and simple maintenance access to components, while facilitating air circulation.
 This type of design is ideal for tough environments and heavy outdoor use.

 Features